quicwg/wg-materials/interim-25-10/minutes.md

     at server-side it's easy: just drop packet at client-side we do want to be able to log that, since that influences how we re-use the stream etc.

-Mirja: new issue: might want to log packet number space for more than just acks
+Mirja: new issue: might want to log packet number space for more than just ACKs

 Outcome 1: logging 0-rtt accepting / rejection seems useful; @marten-seemann will prepare a PR for that.
 In addition, ask client implementers if there are any other gaps.